A process for planning your projects

 - 4. ACT

 To make it practical, I will describe each step below by means of a concrete example of a project-based service provider with a number of project managers and a resource manager.
-In this situation, the project managers set up the project plans and submit resource requests to the resource manager who coordinates resource planning through out the company.
+In this situation, the project managers set up the project plans and submit resource requests to the resource manager who coordinates resource management through out the company.

 Our service provider experiences bottlenecks in the project and resource planning.
 In this step, they create a plan that describes the problem and what improvement is desired.
 We translate this into goals that we also want to measure and for which we can define benchmarks and targets.